strapi/rfcs/rfcs/001-action-engine.md

 Backend Implementation for SalesAssist Action Engine .

-The focus of the action engine is the send a lead to a action page where they can execute one action and the result of this action is sent back to the system in order to execute a set of workflow to send this result to any # of third party, resulting in a historical feed of all the diff action this users has taken over time.
+The focus of the action engine is to send a lead to an action page where they trigger one action and the result of this is sent back to the system.
+This is turn executes a set of workflows that send the result to any # of third parties, resulting in a historical feed of all the different actions the user has made over time.

 The main db structure of the system is the following [Database Diagram](https://dbdiagram.io/d/60e7cf6b7e498c3bb3eecfee)

 **Entities**
-- **Action**: structure that holds all action from the system
+- **Action**: Structure that holds all actions of the system.
 - **Action Type**: what type of action is this? product, document, forms, commerce, etc , just a reference to the diff type of actions in the system
 - **Action Workflow**: what are the default workflows this action will execute upon its end.
 Why? if we want to make sure some action always run a specific workflow the system creators define
 - **Action Systems**: each action page is powered by a specific subsystem , we can expect product action to function in the same way as form actions.
 So here we specify what system powers this action .
 Some initial system will be (forms, commerce, content)